 Dr Josh Weeks is a writer and researcher from Monmouthshire, South Wales.
 He recently completed a PhD on the Chilean author Roberto Bolaño at the University of Amsterdam, where he was also a 2022 Finishing Fellow.
 His work has appeared in the Financial Times, TLS, Wellcome Collection, and LA Review of Books.

-Josh’s spin on NCACE’s challenge is entitled Growing the Garden of Cultural Knowledge Exchange: A Labyrinthine Approach.
-The questions driving the project are: What forms of knowledge exchange comprise the labyrinth of NCACE?
+Josh’s spin on NCACE’s challenge was entitled Growing the Garden of Cultural Knowledge Exchange: A Labyrinthine Approach.
+The questions driving the project were: What forms of knowledge exchange comprise the labyrinth of NCACE?
 And how might we conceptualise and narrate those forms of knowledge exchange whilst acknowledging NCACE’s position as a fluid, ever-expanding organisation?
-The aim of the project is to tell the story of NCACE’s life-enhancing work, articulating the values, aims, and impacts of the organisation, and supporting the growth of the NCACE Collection and Evidence Repository.
+The aim of the project, to tell the story of NCACE’s life-enhancing work, articulated the values, aims, and impacts of the organisation, and supported the growth of the NCACE Collection and Evidence Repository.

 Helen O’Neill